Returning to the intelligent fluidity of life

 DHARA means TO FLOW.

-DHARA BREATHING is an invitation to return to your natural flow, through fluid breathing.
+DHARA BREATHING is an invitation to explore your natural flow, through fluid breathing.

-DHARA also means HOME and points you to realize and find refuge in your own Essence, which is nondual.
+DHARA also means HOME and reminds us that we can always find refuge in our own Essence, which is nondual.

 The human being is an ever-changing, ever-evolving life form.
 Our minds connect to other people and the environment and are being constantly reshaped.
 All forms constantly interact, shape and reshape each other.
 When we understand this experientially, we see that they all move as one and they have never been separate forms.